When you are living and working in Mexico, running a business or investing in Mexican real estate, you will need to engage with Mexico’s banks.

 Applying for Credit in Mexico

 You do not need to be a Mexican national to avail yourself of credit facilities in Mexico.
-However, you do need to be legally resident (showing a Resident Visa visa) and be able to prove your income.
+However, you do need to be legally resident (showing a Resident Visa) and be able to prove your income.

-You will also need a bank or credit reference from your home country.
-Banks will sometimes open accounts without references, but in these cases, a significant deposit will usually be required to secure any credit line (e.g. credit card) the bank may afford you.
+You might also be asked for a bank or credit reference from your home country.
+Banks will sometimes open accounts without references, but in these cases, a significant deposit might be required to secure any credit line (e.g. credit card) the bank may afford you.

-Credit may be applied for directly from a bank or, if you are buying durable goods, the credit application may be made through the company which is selling you the goods.
+Credit may be applied for directly from a bank or, if you are buying durable goods, the credit application may be made through the company or store that is selling you the goods.

-If you have recently moved to Mexico, expect to be able to prove your income using bank statements, letters from a bank you already have a relationship with, a letter from your employer—or a combination of these.
+If you have recently moved to Mexico, you might be asked for several pieces of information, for example, proof of your income using bank statements, letters from a bank you already have a relationship with, a letter from your employer—or a combination of these.